jase-d-ace/dice-util/README.md

 So I figured why not build an entire dice util.
 3 functions total, a bunch of constants so that I don't have to continually replace values everywhere just in case by some miracle I decide to expand this.

-React app has been *tentatively* finished and is now merged to `master`.
+React app has been *tentatively* finished and is now merged to `main`.
 It's also live [here](https://rollsomedice.surge.sh).
-The original node util is under `node-util`.
+The original node util is under the branch `node-util`.

 ## Feature List
-> Features listed here have also already been merged to `master`, but separate branches have been listed anyway for clarity and tracking purposes
+> Features listed here have also already been merged to `main`, but separate branches have been listed anyway for clarity and tracking purposes

 * Stat-rolling algorithm re-rolls any result less than 7 (04/12/2020).
 Branch: `drop-sevens`
 * Open route for searching the free 5e SRD via [this API](https://api.open5e.com) (04/14/2020).
 Branch: `routing`